-Cummin’s influence on Lakota soccer reached beyond the boundries of his own team.
-His wise consul and advice to the fledgling girls soccer program in the early years at Lakota helped to propel them to a stature equaling that of his boys teams.
-In addition, when Lakota split in 1997 it was his former assistant coach and star player, Dan Landrum, that took over the Lakota East program, bringing them to state wide prominence and the district’s first Division 1 final four appearance in 1999.
+Cummin’s influence on Lakota soccer reached beyond the boundaries of his own team.
+His wise counsel and advice to the fledgling girls soccer program in the early years at Lakota helped to propel them to a stature equaling that of his boys teams.
+In addition, when Lakota split in 1997 it was his former assistant coach and star player, Dan Landrum, that took over the Lakota East program, bringing them to statewide prominence and the district’s first Division 1 final four appearance in 1999.
 Indeed, Cummin’s influence on Cincinnati soccer has been immense.
-At the time of his death the head coaches of three successful Cincinnati high school programs besides his own were his former assistants.
+At the time of his death, the head coaches of three successful Cincinnati high school programs besides his own were his former assistants.

 Cummin’s final record as a head coach, all in the Lakota School District, was 255 -80-65 (71.9% winning percentage).
 He was the 6th winningest coach in the history of Ohio High School boys soccer and was steadily climbing the Ohio career win ladder.
 Only 50 years old at the time of his passing, he was on a pace that could have led to his becoming the winningest Ohio coach of all time.